sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/bhAmahAchAryaH/kAvyAlankAraH.md

 **शब्दार्थौ सहितौ काव्यम्,**
 \[The word and sense taken together are poetry.\]

 it cannot be deemed that he intends to define poetry.Rather the idea underlying these words seems to be thatneither the word nor the sense alone is poetry, but both ofthem taken together.
 In spite of such unaccountable silence of Bhamaha in the matter of defining poetry, we arenot wholly left in the dark as to what, in his opinion,makes a literary composition fit for the name of poetryand differentiates it from other kinds of literary productions.
-Since, as is shown by Sovani in his 'Pre-dhavanischools' ([BCV](# "Bandarkar Commemmoration Volume.")., p.
+Since, as is shown by Sovani in his 'Pre-dhavanischools' (BCV[^36]., p.
 393-4) Bhamaha repeatedly says that*Vakrokti* embellishes the poetic speech and sense, it maybe concluded that according to Bhamaha the indispensablyessential requisite of poetry is Vakrokti.
 But we shouldfirst determine what Bhamaha's Vakrokti means.
 Whenwe consider the few *slokas* scattered here and therethrough the *Kavyalankara* which speak of Vakrokti (andwhich are, all of them, specifically pointed out by Sovani),we are generally of the impression that it is in Bhamaha'sview, the all-embracing principle of poetry, and thus it ismore or less synonymous with Alankara in the old Alankarikas' sense of the word.
 But such conclusion I canhardly persuade myself to accept.
 At the end of the second

+[^36]: "Bandarkar Commemmoration Volume."